Maryam Ciaran – Fashion Buying and Merchandising Skills as an Entrepreneur at Ionic Pillowcase

 Maryam said she uses many of the fashion buying and merchandising skills she learned during the course now that she is a business owner.

 “I absolutely do use those fashion buying and merchandising skills now, one of them is trend forecasting.
-I remember during the course we had taken the Oscars that had just happened, and our assignment was to look at the gowns and see if we could spot any trends and take an element of that trend and incorporate it into a product for the high street.
-That stands to me now with my own products, for future lines I’m already forecasting and planning for next year.
+I remember during the course the Oscars had just happened, and our assignment was to look at the gowns and see if we could spot any trends and take an element of that trend and incorporate it into a product for the high street.
+That stands to me now with my own products, for future lines, I’m already forecasting and planning for next year.

 “There is going to be an introduction of limited-edition products and in those, we are going to do a similar story in what is happening across the skincare industry.
-I guess if someone was to look at my products, they may think that it’s homeware because it’s pillowcases but it’s more skincare-focused.
+I guess if someone were to look at my products, they may think that it’s homeware because it’s pillowcases but it’s more skincare-focused.
 It’s an extension of your skincare.
-So, I looked at other industries for trends and take elements of those trends and apply them to my product so it’s a crossover of different industries and that’s something I learned in this course.
+So, I looked at other industries for trends and took elements of those trends and applied them to my product so it’s a crossover of different industries and that’s something I learned in this course.